PisterLab/aureo-pdk/README.md

 ```

 `tools/export_gds.py` - Given a library and cellview, export_fab.py will stream out a GDSII file
 with all the drawn layers present (according the "Layer for layout" table above).
-It will first ensure that SOI layers have been split about
-the SOIHOLE layers (see aureo.il file).
 This will directly export the GDS to the directory from which the command was run.

 **Process the GDS**